 - GUNUNG AGUNG PEAK: 3142 metres (the highest peak),

-- There are no mosquitos at this elevation.
+- There are no mosquitoes at this elevation.

-- Climbing Mount Agung Volcano is not allowed for women during their menstruation period – Mt.
+- Climbing Mt Agung Volcano is not allowed for women during their menstruation period – Mt.
 Agung is a sacred mountain.

-Gunung Agung - the most sacred and highest mountain in Bali.
+Agung Volcano - the most sacred and highest mountain in Bali.

 Mount Agung is the highest point on the island and holds spiritual significance for the Balinese people.

 Yes – hiking Mount Agung is very challenging.
-It is the most difficult hiking in Bali and Java, similar to extremely challenging Mount Rinjiani Volcano Hike in Lombok.
-Do not compare this hike to Mount Batur, which is a short, quite easy hike.
+There aren’t many tourists climbing Agung Volcano.
+It is the most difficult hike in Bali and Java, similar to the extremely challenging Mount Rinjani Volcano Hike in Lombok.
+Do not compare this hike to Mount Batur, which is a short, easy hike.

 Hiking Mount Agung requires good physical condition as the climb is demanding and requires a reasonable level of fitness.
 Hiring a local guide who can provide valuable insights and ensure your safety throughout the journey is key – I saw people doing it alone, but I would never recommend it in Indonesia.